 While I moved off the farm to scale up hot sauce production, I still purchase some of my chiles from Erin, who also oversees much of our seed saving projects.
 In addition to propagating the Hot Winter Pepper, Erin also saves seed for the other heirloom chiles we use.

 Now that I am producing Hot Winter in Portland, I have been contracting with local Oregon growers to plant out the additional peppers I need to expand my business.
-Currently, these farms include: Fiddlehead (Corbett), Dancing Roots (Troutdale), Minto Island Growers (Salem), Stoneboat (Hilsboro), Sweet Leaf Organics (Junction City), and Javier, from Adelantes Mujeres, a non-profit distributer that connects recent immigrants with potential buyers.
-Our garlic comes from Fiddlehead and also from Big Johns Garden (Klamath River).
+Currently, these farms include: Fiddlehead (Corbett), Dancing Roots (Troutdale), Minto Island Growers (Salem), Stoneboat (Hilsboro), Sweet Leaf Organics (Junction City).
+This season, I grew about 1/8 of my own chiles, on a plot I leased from Long Table Farm, in Eugene, OR.
+Our garlic this season came primarily from Whistling Duck Farm, in Grants Pass, OR.

 My goal for Hot Winter is to establish a product that is deliciousness enough to encourage consumers to help support the local farmers who make these flavors possible.
 By using rare and unique cultivars of chile, I hope to make "organic foods" less abstract for people.